-Comet C/2015 T5 (Sheppard-Tholen) is an object whose orbit is approximately between Jupiter and Neptune.
+C/2015 T5 (Sheppard-Tholen) is a large comet whose orbit is approximately between Jupiter and Neptune.
 NASA JPL has not classified Sheppard-Tholen as potentially hazardous because its orbit does not bring it close to Earth.

 Sheppard-Tholen's orbit is 8.35 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Sheppard-Tholen's orbit is determined by observations dating back to Oct.
 13, 2015.
 It was last officially observed on Nov.
 4, 2016.
 The IAU Minor Planet Center records 22 observations used to determine its orbit.

 The position of C/2015 T5 (Sheppard-Tholen) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.